 What do you think of night sights?

 Night sights are very popular because of their cool-factor.
 But in fact, they only provide a limited benefit, because they only work in a few specific environments.
 There are other accessories you can add to your gun that will give you better performance over a broader range of Low-Or-No light (LON light) environments.

 What handgun caliber do you recommend?
 And Why?
-(You want to hear some of the explanation in the answer to this question.)

-As for the caliber’s effectiveness, best practices in armed combatives always promotes shooting multiple, rapid-fire, medium-energy rounds in groups, rather than single, slow-fire, high-energy rounds in strings.
-(See the video: “The Wake Affect“.)
+As for the caliber’s effectiveness, best practices of engagement always promotes shooting multiple, rapid-fire, medium-energy rounds in groups, rather than single, slow-fire, high-energy rounds.
+(Checkout our blog article: “Terminal Ballistics: The Nickel Tour“.)